lukereding/book_notes/guides_for/meetings.md

 What does the meeting need to accomplish to be successful?
 Is there anyone that's on-point for presenting or leading parts of the discussion?
 If so make it clear.

+There are some common goals of meetings:

+- make a decision
+- negotiate agreement
+- divide up work
+- uncover blind spots

 ## during the meeting